linnykoleh/Spring/Notes.md

 ### Lookup method injection

-- lookup method injection is an advanced feature that you should use rarely.
+- Lookup method injection is an advanced feature that you should use rarely.
 It is useful in cases where a `singleton`-scoped bean has a dependency on a `prototype`-scoped bean
-- examples

 - Configuration example

 ```java